A step-by-step guide to finding security flaws within web applications using Detectify security vulnerability scanner.

 Don’t do everything alone – invite your team to perform and share the results

-Continuous Security updates – tool is updated regulary to ensure all latest vulnerabilities are covered and tested.
-For ex, just last week more than 10 new test were updated.
+Continuous Security updates – The tool is updated regularly to ensure all the latest vulnerabilities are covered and tested.
+For ex, just last week, more than ten new tests were updated.

 Detectify performs CMS particular test to ensure your website is not exposed to online threats which may have arisen from them.